threedworld-mit/tdw/Documentation/lessons/objects_and_scenes/raycast.md

 Example controllers:

-- [raycast.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/objects_and_scenes/raycast.py) Use raycast data to place a cabinet alongside a wall.
+- [raycast.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/objects_and_scenes/raycast.py) Use raycast data to place an object in a bowl.
+- [spherecast.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/objects_and_scenes/spherecast.py) Use spherecast data to place an object in a bowl.

 Command API: